What's in a Name?

 It was in the early Sixties that the band first began to make its mark on the wider band scene.
 The band was fortunate in having a young soprano player by the name of Derek Ashmore who was also a talented arranger.
 Derek had joined the band in 1948 and it was his arrangement of Mussorgsky’s A Night on the Bare Mountain which gave the band an impressive thirteen first prizes in own-choice contests under the leadership of Jack Carr during the 1960’s.
 After Jack’s death in 1968, Derek took over as conductor, holding the position until 1971.
 He went on to become a successful arranger and publisher, forming his own company – Hallamshire Music.

 In 1969 the band persuaded the Sheffield Parks Department to refurbish the Weston Park bandstand in the centre of Sheffield which had been closed for 25 years.
 The re-opening concert was a great success and band concerts on Sundays continued for a number of years.
+The Band also played at the opening and inaugural production of the Crucible Theatre entitled "Fanfare"on 9th November 1971 accompanying actor Douglas Campbell and in demand local folk singer Dorothy Vernon.

 In the early seventies the band took the decision to change its name to City of Sheffield Band.
 This was because the local council had created a new department called the Sheffield Recreation Department and many people assumed the band was in some way linked to the local council.
 Contest-wise the band had some success at this time in the WD & HO Wills national finals at the Royal Albert Hall.
 Local music teachers Murray Slater and Stan Roocroft followed Derek Ashmore as conductors during this period which also saw the band secure sponsorship from a local food manufacturer to become the Quaker Sutherland Band.